Aliases for EGLN3 Gene

 GeneCards Summary for EGLN3 Gene

 EGLN3 (Egl-9 Family Hypoxia Inducible Factor 3) is a Protein Coding gene.
-Diseases associated with EGLN3 include Hypoxia and Renal Cell Carcinoma.
-Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Pathways in cancer.
-GO annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
+Diseases associated with EGLN3 include Hypoxia and Chronic Mountain Sickness.
+Among its related pathways are HIF-1 signaling pathway and HIF Repressor Pathways.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is EGLN1.

 UniProtKB/Swiss-Prot Summary for EGLN3 Gene